emdete/Sixleg/README.md

 PRs welcome
 -----------

-If someone want to at her/his code please send PRs, i sent this URL over to the artist who made the masterpiece.
+If someone want to add her/his code please send PRs, i sent this URL over to the artist who made the masterpiece.

 TODOs
 -----